Grefendor/D_Ei_Why_Hub/README.md

 ## Included Applications & Widgets

-We have a growing collection of apps and widgets.
+I have a growing collection of apps and widgets.
 Check out their detailed documentation:

 *   [**Applications Documentation**](apps/README.md): Learn about the Pantry Manager, Task Board, and more.
 *   [**Widgets Documentation**](widgets/README.md): Details on the Clock, Weather, and Calendar widgets.